 Rajinikanth's Darbar Released On Television; Makers Lodge Complaint Against Illegal Telecast

 Darbar starring Superstar Rajinikanth and Nayanthara was released a few days ago.
 The film that is directed by AR Murugadoss has been receiving good responses from the audiences and has also been successfully running in all centres across the world.
 Apparently, the total worldwide four-day opening weekend collections of the film stand at Rs 128 crores.
 Unfortunately, the smooth run of the film has been affected due to a few anti-social elements.
-Apparently, an unknown person has leaked the HD prints of the film on Whatsapp and even asked people to share the movie with maximum number of people through a voice message.
+Apparently, an unknown person has leaked the HD prints of the film on Whatsapp and even asked people to share the movie with the maximum number of people through a voice message.
 The latest we hear is that the film has been released on television.

 Darbar Makers Lodge Complaint Against Illegal Telecast

-Apparently, Lyca productions has lodged complaint against the television channel (Saranya TV) which had illegally aired a pirated version of the film in Madurai on January 12.
+Apparently, Lyca productions has lodged a complaint against the television channel (Saranya TV) which had illegally aired a pirated version of the film in Madurai on January 12.
 PR to Rajinikanth Riaz K Ahmed shared the snapshot of the complaint (Press Release) on Twitter.

 Riaz K Ahmed Writes…